Yuzhe Gu

 2024/05

-slides /
+report /

 A re-evaluation on the robustness of text continuation-based bias metrics for quantifying group fairness in LLMs.
 Empirical results indicate that existing approaches are sensitive to language model’s inherent non-determinism from decoding setups.